FAULT FINDING GUIDE

 MethodHow it worksBest for

 Half-splitTest at the midpoint; the result tells you which half holds the fault.
-Repeat on the faulty half, halving the search each time.Long cables with an unknown single fault and large distribution systems.
-The most efficient method when no other information is available.
+Repeat on that half, halving the search area each time.Long runs with a single unknown fault, and large distribution systems.
+The most efficient method when nothing else narrows the field.

-EliminationRemove or disconnect items one at a time until the fault disappears, isolating the culprit by exclusion.Multiple loads on one circuit, live testing where halving is impractical, and faults that appear to sit in a load rather than the fixed wiring.
+EliminationRemove or disconnect items one at a time until the fault disappears, isolating the culprit by exclusion.Multiple loads on one circuit, faults that look like they sit in a load rather than the fixed wiring, and situations where the circuit has to stay live.

-Experience-basedGo straight to the most common cause for this fault and installation type, guided by known failure patterns.Familiar symptoms (electric shower element, fitting capacitor).
-Fastest when correct — abandon quickly if the first two guesses are wrong.
+Experience-basedGo straight to the most common cause for this symptom and installation type, guided by known failure patterns.Familiar symptoms — a shower element, a failed capacitor in a fitting.
+Fastest when right; abandon it once two guesses have been wrong.

 08 · Fault Finding Guide